 Geilenkirchen Germany 52511

-The Geilenkirchen A&FRC provides up to date information and services concerning relocating.
-This program provides a newcomer's and overseas orientation, Welcome Packets, Smooth Move, base brochures resources, orientation walking tour, and individualized counseling as well as information and referral.
+The Geilenkirchen M&FRC provides up-to-date information and services concerning relocating.
+This program provides a Newcomers’ and overseas orientation, welcome packets, Smooth Move, base resources brochures, orientation walking tours and individualized counseling, as well as information and referral.

-Commander's Welcome -- is held on selected Wednesdays and Thursdays of each month.
-It is held at the Airman and Family Readiness Center.
-The program's focus is on practical information for moving into the Geilenkirchen Tri-Border community, German customs and courtesies, how to sort your trash, and set up your utilities.
-The morning program will introduce you to many American unit commanders and representatives of offices that provide services to Americans stationed at Geilenkirchen.
-The Medical Group provides a mandatory Medical Right Start in the afternoon of the Commander's Welcome day.
+Commander's Welcome – The Commander’s Welcome is held on select Thursdays each month and is held at the M&FRC, Bldg.
+78. The program's focus is on practical information for moving into the Geilenkirchen Tri-Border community, German customs and courtesies, how to sort your trash and how to set up your utilities.
+The program will introduce you to many American unit commanders and representatives of offices that provide services to Americans stationed at Geilenkirchen.
+The medical group provides a mandatory Medical Right Start in the afternoon of the Commander's Welcome day.

-Beyond the Gate -- The Airman & Family Readiness Center offers walking tours as well as periodic trips to nearby events, cities, and markets to help you orient yourself in the Tri-Border area.
+Beyond the Gate -- The M&FRC offers walking tours, as well as periodic trips to nearby events, cities and markets to help you orient yourself in the Tri-Border area.

-The Loan Locker -- Items are provided for the PCSing family while they await the arrival of their household goods or waiting to PCS to their next duty station.
-Such items include pots and pans, dish packs, booster seats, strollers, iron and board, small kitchen appliances, television, fan, alarm clock, extension cord and transformer.
+The Loan Locker -- Items are provided for families on permanent change of station orders while they await the arrival of their household goods or are waiting to PCS to their next duty station.
+Such items include pots and pans, dish packs, irons and boards, small kitchen appliances, fans, extension cords and transformers.
 No linens or pillows are available.

 Items Not to Ship -- Electrical current differences in Germany are likely to cause stateside electrical appliances to work improperly.
-Members are discouraged from bringing 110v household appliances since German electrical outlets operate on a 220v and 50 cycle.
+Members are discouraged from bringing 110-volt household appliances since German electrical outlets operate on 220 volts and 50 cycle.
 Most 110v household appliances are likely to require a transformer to operate and will increase your overall utility usage and cost.
-In addition, large household furniture such as waterbeds and over-sized sofas can create problems due to smaller than average rooms and/or stairwells.
-NOTE: US light fixtures can usually be used here with an adaptor as long as you use a European bulb
+In addition, large household furniture such as waterbeds and oversized sofas can create problems due to smaller-than-average rooms and/or stairwells.
+Note: U.S. light fixtures can usually be used here with an adaptor as long as you use a European light bulb.

-Centralized Furnishing Management Office -- The Furnishing Management Office used by US military and DoD members assigned to Geilenkirchen is located at USAG Schinnen, The Netherlands.
-All personnel who are authorized a housing allowance (BAH, QHA, LQA) are entitled to loan furniture issue.
-Personnel are authorized a refrigerator, stove, washer, dryer, kitchen cabinet, wardrobe (one per family member) for the duration of their tour.
+Centralized Furnishing Management Office -- The Furnishing Management Office used by U.S. military and Department of Defense members assigned to Geilenkirchen is located at USAG Benelux Brunssum, Netherlands.
+All personnel who are authorized a housing allowance (basic allowance for housing, overseas housing allowance and living quarters allowance) are entitled to be loaned furniture.
+Personnel are authorized a refrigerator, stove, washer, dryer, kitchen cabinet and wardrobe (one per family member) for the duration of their tour.

-Temporary furniture: dining room table and chairs, couch, easy chairs, table lights, dresser or chest of drawers, and a coffee table, may be retained for 90 days or until household goods arrive (whichever comes first).
-Extensions may be requested but must be approved by the Furnishings Manager at USAG Schinnen.
+Temporary furniture (dining room table and chairs, couches, easy chairs, table lights, dressers or chest of drawers and coffee tables) may be kept for 90 days or until your household goods arrive, whichever comes first.
+Extensions may be requested but must be approved by the furnishings manager at USAG Benelux Brunssum.